 After that, before it shuts down for the night, take a quick tour of the aquarium.
 To learn more about Sharjah’s coastline, you may visit the nearby Sharjah Maritime Museum, which is included in your entry price.

 It’s also worth mentioning that you can find so many other tourist attractions in Sharjah, such as Desert Park and Al Noor Island.
-There are so many things to visit in these places, and you can learn todo sobre el parque del desierto de Sharjah and have a complete guide to Al Noor Island Sharjah.
+There are so many things to visit in these places, and you can learn all about Sharjah Desert Park and have a complete guide to Al Noor Island Sharjah.

 You may reach there in the shortest time by driving toward the Sharjah Aquarium, which is located nearby.
 If you don’t have a car, use a taxi.
 Using a cab to Sharjah Aquarium may not be the cheapest option, but it will save you a lot of time compared to taking the bus.